Negative staining – TEM sample preparation

 How the service works

 When you send us your sample, we prepare it and use negative staining, then image it to your specification and within your timescale.
-For imaging part see TEM imaging service.
+For the imaging part see TEM imaging service.
 If your sample requires centrifugation prior to use, please advise us about the best conditions and centrifuge speed.

 How to make sure your sample is prepared in the best way